-Indian Harbour Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Indian Harbour Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Indian Harbour Beach in 2010 was $37,917, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $151,668 for a family of four.
+The per capita income in Indian Harbour Beach in 2010 was $35,231, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $140,924 for a family of four.
 However, Indian Harbour Beach contains both very wealthy and poor people as well.

 The people who call Indian Harbour Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indian Harbour Beach residents report their race to be White, followed by Asian.
 Important ancestries of people in Indian Harbour Beach include Irish, English, Italian, and Polish.

 The most common language spoken in Indian Harbour Beach is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and German.